-3 Curriculum Vitae (CV) with the complete and continuous record of profession- associated activities and training by the moment of submitting (mandatory).
-The CV may contain the e-mail address of one or two reference-givers who will provide their letters of recommendation upon a request.
+3 Curriculum Vitae (CV) with the complete and continuous record of profession-associated activities and training by the moment of submitting (mandatory).
+The CV may contain the e-mail address of one or two recommenders who will provide their letters of recommendation upon a request.
 The admission board experts will evaluate the level of the obtained education in comparison with the world standards (with regard to a respective educational institution reputation in terms of mathematical sciences, reputation of the degree programmes in terms of availability and a quantity of alumni with globally significant scientific achievements, non-degree programmes completed in the framework of summer schools, university exchange programmes, online course, etc.).
-At the same time, diplomas of international and national Olympiads for university students in the subjects relevant to the topics of the Olympiad subject, as well as information about available relevant publications shall be considered.
+At the same time, diplomas of international and national Olympiads for university students in the subjects relevant to the topics of the respective field of study open for admission within the respective degree programme, as well as information about available relevant publications shall be considered.
 Requirements to and reference letter assessment criteria are available in Section 1.4 'Reference Letters'.
 60 4 Documents confirming the English language fluency (international certificates and other documents).
 If English is the applicant's native language or the language of instruction of the previous educational programme, the applicant shall score five (5) points by default.
-Accepted can be only one document.
-Should there be two or more certificates, the points shall not be summed English language reference credentials: TOEFL, IELTS, Cambridge CAE, Cambridge CPE, Cambridge FCE - A 5 TOTAL SCORE OF POINTS 100
+Only one document is considered.
+Should there be two or more certificates, the points shall not be summed English language reference credentials: TOEFL, IELTS, Cambridge CAE, Cambridge CPE, Cambridge FCE - A 5 100